877-852-8463Newsletter Sign UpLocationsPatient PortalSchedule Appointment

 How is Macular Pucker Treated?

-For mild symptoms, you may not be required to treat epiretinal membrane.
+For mild symptoms, you may not be required to treat the epiretinal membrane.
 Updating your eyeglass prescription or wearing bifocals may improve vision.
-Eye drops, medicines or laser surgery do not improve vision.
+Eye drops, medicines, or laser surgery do not improve vision.
 If you are experiencing severe symptoms, a surgery called vitrectomy is recommended to treat macular pucker.
 The surgery is usually performed as an outpatient procedure in an operating room.

 During surgery, your retina specialist uses tiny instruments to remove the wrinkled tissue on your macula.
 After the tissue is gone, the macula flattens and vision slowly improves, though it usually does not return all the way to normal.
 This is an elective procedure and should be considered if your blurred vision is interfering with your daily activities.